felixlopz/hubrise-test-task/content/apps/shopify/en/connect-hubrise.md

 ## 1. Connect Shopify Bridge

 To can connect Shopify to HubRise, you can choose one of the following equivalent procedures:
-- Connect from Shopify apps page.
+- Connect from Shopify App Store.
 - Connect from the HubRise back office.

 ### Connect From Shopify Apps Page

-To connect Shopify from Shopify apps page, follow these steps.
+To connect Shopify from Shopify App Store, follow these steps.

-1. Go to the [HubRise page](https://apps.shopify.com/hubrise) in the Shopify apps store.
+1. Go to the [HubRise page](https://apps.shopify.com/hubrise) in the Shopify App Store.
 1. Click **Add app**.
 1. If you are not already logged in to your Shopify account, enter your Shopify credentials.
 1. In the authorization page, review the permissions and click **Install app**.
 You will be redirected to the Shopify Bridge page.